 - STN(0-24 inch) = Amount of nitrate-N measured by using the fall PPNT (lbs N/acre)

 South-central, southeastern, east-central Minnesota

-Research has led to the inclusion of a spring PPNT to adjust fertilizer N guidelines in south-central, southeastern and east-central Minnesota (non-shaded areas of Figure 1).
+Research has led to the inclusion of a spring PPNT to adjust fertilizer N guidelines in south-central, southeastern and east-central Minnesota (gray counties in Figure 1).
 Soil nitrate-N, measured in the spring before planting from a two-foot sampling depth, is an option that can be used to estimate residual N.